-We are now presenting our study days online on Zoom and YouTube as two 45-minute talks with a 10-minute break between the two.
-The links are emailed out the day before.
+We may also be presenting our study days online on Zoom and YouTube as two 60-minute talks with a 30-minute break between the two.
+If so, the links will be emailed out the day before.

-Guests and friends are especially welcome to join us for £10pp.
+Guests and friends are especially welcome to join us.
 If you would like to come to any study day please email Richard@Lebus.net and he will send you the Zoom/YouTube links together with payment details.

 Tuesday 31 May 2022

-Lucrezia Walker on The Age of Dutch Art
+Lucrezia Walker on The Golden Age of Dutch Art

 The Modern Art Market began in 17th century Holland where travellers to the Low Countries observed that there were more artists than butchers in Amsterdam!
 Lucrezia explains what drove this new market in this new republic of the Dutch Golden Age.